MaxwellJK/maxwelljk.github.io/_featured_categories/openwrt.md

 # (Optional) Write a short (~150 characters) description of this featured tag.
 description: >
-  Routing done in the opensource way
+  Routing done in the Open Source way

 # (Optional) You can disable grouping posts by date.
 # no_groups: true